benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 	dev.off()

-##### Check taxon_stats to see if any taxa have unusally low number of genes in the orthologs.
-Open the file taxon_occupancy.pdf and decide the MIN_TAXA filter.
+##### Check taxon_stats to see if any taxa have unusally low number of genes in the orthologs and decide the minimum number of taxa for the supermatrix.
 Write new fasta files from ortholog trees

 	python write_ortholog_fasta_from_multiple_aln.py <original fasta files directory> <orthologs directory> <fasta file extension> <orthologs tree file extension> <output directory>